pcwinters/blog.lovewinters.net/src/blog/2019-07-23/index.md

 ![Dinner](dinner.jpg)

 Last but not least, my dad came this past week.
 We saw him both in January, before we knew exactly what terrible thing was happening, and in Philadelphia in March, where we travelled after starting Auri's medicine to consult with an expert.
-Fortunately, we were able to do fun things like visit the big Raleigh sun flower field, spend a day at the pool, and go out for pizza and ice cream.
+Fortunately, we were able to do fun things like visit the big Raleigh sunflower field, spend a day at the pool, and go out for pizza and ice cream.

 ![Grandpa](grandpa.jpg)
 ![Lennox excited about sunflowers](lennox_sunflowers.jpg)

 ## Independence

 Previously, I wrote about milestones and how we don't seem to have any more.
 Well, this past month I've decided to set goals instead.
 For much longer than me, Natalie has been resolute in her belief that Auri will be walking.
 I think she might, but I have a different belief now.
 I'm certain that Auri will be independent.
-I don't know how long it will take, and I don't what it will look like; but Auri will be independent.
+I don't know how long it will take, and I don't know what it will look like; but Auri will be independent.

 ![Playing alone](stander.jpg)